Gruline

 Gruline (Grùilinn) is a small settlement on the Isle of Mull, in Argyll and Bute, off the west coast of Scotland.
 The hamlet is located west of Salen on the other side of a 2 mile wide isthmus where the B8073 and B8035 converge at the head of Loch na Keal.

-The boundaries of the settlement are very hard to differentiate from the neighbouring settlements of Knock and Killiechronan.
+The settlement is contiguous with the neighbouring settlements of Knock and Killiechronan.
 The settlement sits between the two large estates of Gruline estate and Benmore estate.

 The settlement borders Loch Bà and sits under Ben More and the other mountains of central Mull.

 Etymology

 The English name Gruline comes from the Gaelic name Grùilinn, which means "stony land".